 St. Patrick’s Day has always been a day of fun in our house.
 The weekend before my kids create “houses” for the leprechaun to visit when he comes to our house.
 I know some families make leprechaun traps which are also a fun idea.
 We use recycled boxes (thank you amazon prime), all the green construction paper from our craft closet and our imaginations.
 The night before St. Patrick’s Day they pull out their little houses and set them up around our house.
 The leprechaun “magically” pays a visit that night leaving little green footprints and a trail to follow which leads to a pot of gold (coins) at the end of the trail.

 Other ways we make this somewhat ordinary day special are by wearing green, checking out books from the library on leprechauns and Ireland and eating something green or Irish for dinner.
 This varies from year to year but we always try to make our dinner something special.
-This year I think we will this Irish Soda Bread.
+I often make this Irish Soda Bread.
 Paired with a hearty stew, corned beef and cabbage or even some baked potatoes and roasted veggies this would make a great addition to your St. Patrick’s Day meal.
+By the middle of March, we are all looking for fun things to celebrate as we are coming out of the winter months.

 Irish Soda Bread was adopted in the 1800s after the potato famine.
 It was inexpensive, with only a few ingredients and easy to make.
 Originally the bread contained nothing more than flour, buttermilk, baking soda and salt.
 Over the years, recipes have been changed to increase the flavor and taste but the leavening agent remains the same: baking soda.
 Some areas of Ireland would cut a cross in the top of the bread to ward off evil and protect their families.
 The texture and flavor of Irish Soda Bread reminds me of a giant biscuit with a hard crust.
 It is a crowd-pleaser, quick to make and fun to eat.
 I hope you’ll give it a try!